wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/mvc/springboot3-mvc-thymeleaf-security-client-tokenrelay/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **Token Relay** between two **REST API** applications with usage **Java** programming language and **Spring Boot 3** framework.
+The goal of this project is to present how to implement **Token Relay** between **MVC Thymeleaf** and **REST API** applications with usage **Java** programming language and **Spring Boot 3** framework.
 Token Relay means that user logs in to the first secured application and token is automatically added to request to the second secured application.

 ##### Elements
 This project consists of following elements: